damus-io/api/README.md

 - `CORS_ALLOWED_ORIGINS` (optional): Comma separated list of allowed origins for CORS.
 Generally only needed for testing or staging.
 - `ALLOW_HTTP_AUTH`: Set to `"true"` to enable HTTP basic auth for all endpoints.
 (Useful for testing locally, otherwise it forces HTTPS)
 - `ADMIN_PASSWORD`: Password for admin API endpoints (optional, leaving this blank will disable admin endpoints)
+- `LN_INVOICE_CHECK_TIMEOUT_MS`: Timeout in milliseconds for checking the status of a Lightning Network invoice.
+Defaults to 60000 (60 seconds), and shorter for tests

 ## npm scripts